bmc-compuware/ispw-build/README.md

         run: echo "The Code Pipeline set used for the build is ${{ steps.build.outputs.set_id }}"
 ```

-The following example will generate two specific Code Pipeline tasks with certificate
+The following example will generate two specific Code Pipeline tasks using certificate as authentication method

 ``` yaml
 on: [push]